kabirt7/postcode-api/README.md

 	private ValidationErrors errors;

 	public ServiceValidationException(ValidationErrors errors) {
-		super();
+    // this instantiates the superclass Exception ensuring that necessary initialisation occurs super();
     // this class does not directly instantiate anything, it passes the errors as
 	// a reference to the ValidationErrors class which will then be instantiated